daniellima338/Ways/README.md

 ### Acknowledgements

-First and foremost i want to thanks [Ways](https://waysforyouth.dk/), for letting me borrow their name, pictures and general inspiration for this project.
+First and foremost i want to thank [Ways](https://waysforyouth.dk/), for letting me borrow their name, pictures and general inspiration for this project.
 It has really been usefull to have all assets at hand, and not have to worry about copyrights.
 Secondly i want to thank my mentor [Eventyret_mentor](https://github.com/Eventyret) for very valuable advice.
 Thank you for always being very constructive and easy going.

 [Back to Top](#table-of-contents)